isaacnmm/pestpolicy-hugo2XX/content/posts/where-do-spiders-go-in-the-winter/index.md

 The baby and female spiders will hibernate in the neglected spaces, behind appliances or furniture, storage rooms, and crawlspaces.
 Notably, just a small percentage of the house spiders will ever more outdoors.
 ## How Spider's Survive Winter
 ### 1. "Antifreeze"
-Spiders living in the colder regions have an�"antifreeze" - and adaptation that helps prevent their body from freezing during the cold or winter season.
+Spiders living in the colder regions have an"antifreeze" - and adaptation that helps prevent their body from freezing during the cold or winter season.
 If the temperatures begin to fall, then the spider's body accumulates [glycol compounds](https://en.wikipedia.org/wiki/Ethylene_glycol) (this acts like the antifreeze) in the blood.
 The antifreeze will work just like the engine antifreeze.